blentley/ForecastingElectricityDemand/README.md

     return model

 ```
-To use this model, I need to give it some data and other instructions for training (shown below).
+To use this model, I need to give it some data and other instructions for training:
 + X_train - this is the prepared sequences of predictors for the model.
 + y_train - this is the array of true outcome values that the model will try to predict.
 + batch_size -  this is the size of the data to process in batches within each epoch.
 Using batches will be more efficient than passing single sequences each time.